BettyHoPro/drawlogy-clinic1/README.md

   - The user should be able to edit or delete previously-created notes.

  iii.
 Credentials
- - The user should be able to store credentials for specific websites and see a list of the credentials they've previously stored.
-If you display passwords in this list, make sure they're encrypted!
+ - User should be able to change username and password with the help of this tab
- - The user should be able to view/edit or delete individual credentials.
-When the user views the credential, they should be able to see the unencrypted password.

 The home page should have a logout button that allows the user to logout of the application and keep their data private.